childoftherion/OFAP/considerations/key-talking-points.md

 ### "Won't this cost too much?"

-- Uses existing General Fund, no new taxes
+- Uses existing General Fund, no new taxes required
+- Represents only 3.5-4.0% of Oregon's biennial General Fund ($37.3 billion)
+- Less than 1% of total state budget ($138.9 billion biennium)
 - Economic benefits exceed costs ($1 generates $1.50-$2.00 in activity)
 - Prevents more expensive problems (healthcare, lost productivity)
 - Administrative costs capped at 5%
+- Healthcare cost savings alone ($100-200M annually) offset 13-27% of program costs

 ### "Isn't this the federal government's job?"